Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: Introduction

-In the past decade, many works studied resource allocation for aerial and terrestrial networks both separately, as standalone networks, and jointly as an integrated system~\cite{el2021optimal}.
-Previous works have essentially proposed centralized approaches.
+Nevertheless, the deployment of SAGINs poses several technical challenges including resource allocation, network management, and mobility~\cite{liu2018space}.
+While these problems were addressed for standalone spacial/aerial networks and terrestrial systems, there are still many unanswered questions in combined multi-layered systems.
+First, compared to traditional networks, SAGINs serve a larger number of users, resulting in high user dynamics.
+This necessitates the development of fast convergence algorithms to ensure rapid resource allocation~\cite{jia2022SAGIN}.
+Second, due to the heterogeneous nature of SAGINs, it is important to provide customized resource allocation approaches that adapt to the multi-layered network structure of SAGINs.
+Consequently, fully distributed mechanisms that circumvent the need for extensive coordination and computational resources are highly desirable.
+Over the past decade, numerous works studied resource allocation for aerial and terrestrial networks both separately, as standalone networks, and jointly as an integrated system~\cite{el2021optimal}.
+Previous works essentially proposed centralized approaches.
 In general, the multi-layer optimization is decoupled into sub-problems, each sub-problem is tackled separately using a specific centralized optimization technique~\cite{alsharoa2020improvement,abderrahim2020latency,shi2020joint}.
-However, While centralized approaches efficiently solve multi-variate optimization problems, they are not flexible enough to easily adapt to a network of multiple communication layers.
+However, while centralized approaches efficiently solve multi-variate optimization problems, they are not flexible enough to easily adapt to a network of multiple communication layers.
 Furthermore, they require a centralized entity that coordinates the actions of agents.
-Such approaches also involve a large amount of overhead and information exchange and require global knowledge of the network.
+Such approaches also involve a large amount of overhead and information exchange and require global knowledge of the network \cite{arabi2019rat}.

-In this paper, we address reliable resource allocation in SAGINs.
-Our aim is to provide a distributed, asynchronous and low-computational algorithm that achieves a balanced resource allocation across the multi-tier network while satisfying the network constraints.
-Game-theoretic modeling, specifically matching theory, is appealing for our problem.
+In contrast to existing works, our paper presents a distributed, asynchronous, and computationally efficient algorithm that achieves a well-balanced association across the multi-tier network while satisfying the network constraints.
+We find game-theoretic modeling, particularly matching theory, to be a compelling framework to address the studied problem.
 Matching theory started with the work by Gale and Shapley~\cite{gale1962college} and quickly became an important resource allocation tool, initially for two-sided markets and later for their extensions~\cite{roth1992two}.
 There are two main categories within matching theory: marriage markets and transferrable utility games (TU), also called assignment games.
 The outcome of a TU game is not only the matching but also payoff vectors to the agents that add up to the value that can be generated between the pair of users \cite{shapley1971assignment}.
-We focus on TU games in our model.
+We focus on TU in our model.